keirthana/anbox-cloud-docs/tutorial/getting-started-dashboard.md

 ## Test the virtual device

-When the application has been initialised and its status changes to `ready`, complete the following steps to launch and test the virtual device:
+When the application has been initialized and its status changes to `ready`, complete the following steps to launch and test the virtual device:

 1. In the list of applications, Click *Create an instance* ( ![create an instance icon](/images/icons/create-instance-icon.png) ).